wp-plugins/sideblogging/trunk/readme.txt

 = 0.3.1 =
 * Fix a regression in public widget
-* New shortlinks providers : jm.p
+* New shortlinks providers : j.mp

 = 0.3 =
 * Converts text links into clickable links.